sharonkour/Urban-Heat-LST-Land-Cover-Change-Analysis--Delhi/README.md

 | 2013 | 34.0% |
 | 2022 | 38.2% |

-This represents an increase of **6.8 percentage points** between 2003 and 2022.
+This represents an increase of **6.8 percentage** between 2003 and 2022.

 ![Delhi LULC Change 2003 2013 2022](03_LULC_Change_2003_2013_2022.png)